Jiaxi-Wu-Dev/studynotes/Salesforce Notes.md

 You have a bunch of automation tools at your disposal: formulas, validation rules, flows, processes, and Apex.
 You also have some more specific tools, like escalation and auto-response rules.
 Whether you should build a flow depends on what kind of business process you’re trying to automate.

 Flows are useful for two major use cases: behind-the-scenes automation and guided visual experiences.

+You have a bunch of automation tools at your disposal: formulas, validation rules, flows, processes, and Apex.
+You also have some more specific tools, like escalation and auto-response rules.
+Whether you should build a flow depends on what kind of business process you’re trying to automate.

+Flows are useful for two major use cases: behind-the-scenes automation and guided visual experiences.